Corylus colurna: Identification features

+Distribution and habitat

+It is native to southeast Europe and southwest Asia, from the Balkans through northern Turkey to northern Iran.

 Cultivation

 Corylus colurna has a medium growth rate.
 It is occasionally drought tolerant and alkaline soil tolerant.
 However, it prefers moist, well-drained soil, as well as full sun.
-Once established Corylus colurna is tolerant of heat, cold, and drought.
+Once established C. colurna is tolerant of heat, cold, and drought.

-There are no serious pests or problems with Corylus colurna.
+There are no serious pests or problems with C. colurna.

 Corylus colurna is not easily transplantable and will need extra watering in summer after transplanting.
 It will take about two years after transplant for the tree to become established and survive on its own.

 Corylus colurna has received the Royal Horticultural Society's Award of Garden Merit.

 Propagation

 The most common form of propagation for Corylus colurna is by seed.
 It is best sown as soon as it is harvested in autumn in a cold frame.
 The seed will germinate in late winter or spring.
 If starting with a stored seed, the seed should be pre-soaked in warm water for 48 hours and then given 2 weeks warm followed by 3 to 4 months cold stratification.
 This will allow the seed to germinate in 1 to 6 months if kept at 20 °C. Once the seed is large enough to handle, pick the seedlings out into individual pots and grow them on in a cold frame or sheltered place outdoors for their first winter.
 You can plant the seed into their permanent positions in late spring or early summer.